Camuy/SwarmAreaCoverage/README.md

 ## Install
 This repository is basedo on python 3.12.9.
 It should work also with the version 3.11.0 and older.

-First of all you must upgrade all packages.
+First of all you must upgrade all packages, and if you don't have pip you must install it.
 <pre><code class="language-bash">  pip install --upgrade pip
-</code></pre>

-In a terminal you execute this commands to install all the dependency:
-<pre><code class="language-bash">  pip install -r requirements.txt
 </code></pre>

 Once you have installed all the dependencies, you can clone this repository and perform the simulation.